shiftcode/sc-commons-public/packages/eslint-config-recommended/README.md

 > ⚠️ This module exports code using CommonJS

-This module provides an eslint default rule-set configuration for shiftcode projects.\
+This module provides an eslint default rule-set configuration for shiftcode projects.
-( currently, it is verified against mt-fadas - further projects coming soon )

 ### remark